Got a hole in your wall?

 Step 2.
 Insert the plug and apply filler

 Now this is where things get really interesting.
 You get to push the plug in the hole.
-If you used a correct sized drill bit it should slide in with just a bit of friction.
-You won't want it to be too easy because then the plug won't keep in place and you won't want it to be too tight because then you'll just end up using more energy than needed.
+If you drilled the hole to a correct size the plug should slide in with just a bit of friction.
+You won't want it to be too easy because then the plug won't stay in place but you won't want it to be too tight because then you'll just end up using more energy than needed.

 If you used a too small drill bit you can try sanding the hole.
 It'll make the plug fit better.
 But don't sand too much!